 It’s the sort of game that would once have been called ‘class-based’ but now goes under the ‘character shooter’ moniker, offering a focused selection of modes that riff on TF2’s payload maps and capture point objectives.
-Really though, it’s the interplay between Overwatch’s heroes that make it special.
-It really is a feat of balance on Blizzard’s part – you think Bastion’s OPed until you realise he takes 200% damage from behind when he’s in his turret configuration.
+Really, though, it’s the interplay between Overwatch’s heroes that make it special.
+It really is a feat of balance on Blizzard’s part – you think Bastion’s OPed until you realise it takes 200% damage from behind when it’s in turret configuration.
 You suspect Genji is too good until you watch someone’s Play of the Game and realise, nope, that player is just incredibly skilled.
-You think Zenyatta’s useless, then he spends an entire round killing you.
+You think Zenyatta’s useless and then he spends an entire round killing you.

 Best of all: in typical Blizzard fashion, support and development continues in earnest.

 Dark Souls III

 Never really a series about difficulty but, rather, camaraderie – banding struggling solo players together via scrawled messages and occasional co-op –Dark Souls is incredibly self-assured in its third iteration.
 An entire industry might have failed to follow them, but FromSoftware now know exactly how to go about their strange, knotted level design – littering the sequel’s hard road with diversions, shortcuts, secrets, and optional bosses.
 They’ve named the result Lothric: a mostly-dead world that recalls the 19th-century German fantasy of The Nutcracker and exists in perpetual twilight.